|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched August 27, 1942

 Built by Mitsubishi.
-Delivered to the Imperial Japanese Navy (IJN).
-Assigned to the Tainan Kōkūtai with tail code V-???.
-It is unclear if this aircraft was an A6M3 Model 22 Zero or A6M3 Model 32 Zero.
+Delivered to the Imperial Japanese Navy (IJN) as A6M3 Zero manufacture number unknown.
+This aircraft was either an A6M3 Model 22 or A6M3 Model 32.

 Fates of the Pilot

-Kakimoto was taken to Milne Bay, and was observed by RAAF pilots from 75 Squadron and 76 Squadron, including taking a posed photograph blindfolded with "Bluey" Truscott pointing a revolver at him.
-Flight Lieutenant Jeff Wilkinson of 75 Squadron remembered Kakimoto: 'He sat for most of the time with his head in his hands in disgrace an and he looked a very dejected person'.
+As a Prisoner Of War (POW), Kakimoto was taken to Milne Bay.
+During early September 1942, he interacted with Royal Australian Air Force (RAAF) pilots from No. 75 Squadron and No. 76 Squadron, including taking a posed photograph blindfolded with "Bluey" Truscott pointing a revolver at him.
+Flight Lieutenant Jeff Wilkinson of No. 75 Squadron remembered Kakimoto: "He sat for most of the time with his head in his hands in disgrace an and he looked a very dejected person".

 Kakimoto's Zero was nearly intact in 12-18 feet of water, 25 miles from the Marine wharf at Milne Bay.
 Located by the Allies, the wreck was inspected during October 1942 and deemed salvageable and described as the "Kanapope Zero" (location reference?)
 Later, an aborted attempt to salvage the wreck was undertaken by RAAF 10 Repair & Salvage Unit (RSU).
 With the capture of Buna Airfield and several intact Zeros at that location, the necessity for this Zero to be salvage diminished and no further work was undertaken.